-The Practical Nursing Selection Committee is responsible for selecting the best-qualified applicants for admission to the PN program.
-A Practical Nurse Selection Rating Form will be used to assign points to each applicant according to the TEAS exam and education points.
-The Practical Nursing Selection Rating Form will be used to tabulate the points for each applicant.
-A minimum score of 275 (combined TEAS and GPA scores) must be obtained in order to be accepted into the program.
+The Practical Nursing Selection Committee is responsible for selecting the best-qualified applicants for admission to the Practical Nursing program.
+A Practical Nurse Selection Rating Form will be used to assign points to each applicant according to the TEAS test and education points.
+Students must score a minimum of 275 points in order to be considered for the program.
+If TEAS score was not at least 275, students may schedule an appointment with their advisor, a nursing faculty, or the Program Chair of Practical Nursing to discuss ways to improve points.
 After the tabulation of points, the applicants will be ranked from highest to lowest.
 Students will be selected for admission into the program based upon the number of points received from the selection criteria.
-In the event of a tie, the students with the same score will be ranked according to the TEAS total points.
+In the event of a tie, the students with the same score will be ranked according to the application date.

 UACCM is committed to the elimination of all discrimination based on race, color, national origin, religion, sex, age, or handicap.
-The College seeks to comply with all federal, state, and local statues and regulations, including those that promote equal protection and equal opportunities for students, employees, and applicants.
+The College seeks to comply with all federal, state, and local statutes and regulations, including those that promote equal protection and equal opportunities for students, employees, and applicants.